-ICPHSO Recap – Counterfeit Products: A Growing Risk to Global Product Safety
+ICPHSO Recap: Growing Risk of Counterfeit Products to Product Safety

 ICPHSO, The International Consumer Product Health and Safety Organization, held its 2022 Annual Meeting & Training Symposium in person on 14-17 February 2022, in National Harbor, MD, outside Washington, DC.

 On Tuesday, 15 February 2022, Stacey Bowers, C&R’s Global Market Access Manager, co-presented a practical panel on counterfeit products.
 The interactive, multi-stakeholder panel included Lindsay Lorimer, a Partner in the Litigation and Dispute Resolution Group at McMillan LLP in Toronto, Canada, Nate Herman, Senior Vice President, Policy, American Apparel & Footwear Association and, in absentia, Martyn Allen CEng MIET, Technical Director, Electrical Safety First, London, UK.

 While many manufacturers may think of counterfeiting as purely an intellectual property (IP)/ brand reputation issue, panelists informed attendees that it has become a mainstay product safety issue, particularly since the start of the COVID-19 pandemic, during which consumers were forced to stay home and, simultaneously, relied even more heavily on ecommerce than before.
 To that end, in FY 2020, US Customs seized a large number of counterfeit, unapproved or otherwise substandard COVID-related products, such as 13 million counterfeit face masks, 177 thousand test kits and 38 thousand chloroquine tablets.